nesktf/shogle/README.md

 target_link_libraries(${PROJECT_NAME} shogle)
 ```

-## Examples
+## Demos
 Build them using using the following commands
 ```sh
 $ cmake -B build -DCMAKE_BUILD_TYPE=Debug -DSHOGLE_ENABLE_IMGUI=1 -DSHOGLE_BUILD_EXAMPLES=1
 $ make -C build -j4
 ```

-You can also check out some of my projects that use this framework
+You can also check out some of my other projects that are using this framework
 - [danmaku_engine](https://github.com/nesktf/danmaku_engine)
 - [lora_gps_tracking](https://github.com/nesktf/lora_gps_tracking)